genoa-logic-group/itaca-workshop-2021/_posts/2021-09-30-first-announcement.md

 on the ItaCa and DIMA YouTube channels.
 We also plan to register the talks and to upload them on the ItaCa YouTube channel.

+Participation is free of charge, but registration is mandatory.
+Note that to access DIMA a valid Italian green-pass or equivalent certification is required.

 Due to safety regulations, *the number of participants is limited*.
 Available places are assigned on a first come, first served basis.